ManticoreGamesInc/platform-documentation/src/tutorials/shared_storage.md

 ### Create a Key

-Shared storage tables are created as **keys** through the **Shared Storage** window, and keys will be accessible in all projects as long as you are logged in to your account.
+Shared storage tables are created as **Keys** through the **Shared Storage** window, and keys will be accessible in all projects as long as you are logged in to your account.

 ![Create a New Key](../img/Storage/OpenSharedStorage.png){.center loading="lazy" }